What is Customer Sentiment? And Why Does it Matter?

 The final suggestion is to gather feedback proactively from customers.
 You can do this via polls, surveys, one-on-one conversations, social media, and so on.

 Want to learn more about how you can use Aisera to empower employees to put customers first?
-Interested in identifying easy ways to elevate your customer sentiment by strengthening the customer experience?
-Request a demo today!
+Interested in identifying easy ways to elevate your customer sentiment by strengthening the customer experience with AI?
+Request a free AI demo today!

 Additional Resources